jamescowling/cronvex/README.md

 Send http requests on a periodic schedule.

 This is an implementation of a http webhook-calling cron service running on [Convex](https://convex.dev).
-Cronvex was built as a demo of user space crons as implemented in `cronlib.ts`.
-We'll eventually port these directly into Convex but in the meantime you can copy this file if you want to add user space crons to your own Convex project.
+Cronvex was originally built as a demo of userspace crons before these were turned into a standalone Convex component.

 A user space cron, as opposed to the built-in crons that come by default with Convex, allow declaration of crons at runtime.
 The built-in crons in Convex can only be defined statically, in a file called `crons.ts`.